Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Blanchfield Army Community Hospital: BACH serves the community surrounding Fort Campbell, Kentucky, home of the 101st Airborne Division (air assault), and Fort Campbell.
 BACH’s team offers a patient-centered care model of health care, recognizing that your family members are an integral part of you achieving your health care goals.

-Morale, Welfare and Recreation facilities: Recreation at Fort Campbell includes arts and crafts, bowling, library, auto hobby, recreation center, theater, golf, gym, tennis, swimming, outdoor activities, camping, fishing and stables.
+Morale, Welfare and Recreation facilities: Recreation at Fort Campbell includes arts and crafts, bowling, a library, auto hobby, a recreation center, a theater, golf, a gym, tennis, swimming, outdoor activities, camping, fishing and stables.